United Kingdom cost-of-living crisis: Global factors

+Local factors

+Britain suffered from wage stagnation after 2008, which has been attributed to the austerity programme.
+There has been no other comparable period of economic stagnation in Britain since records began during the Napoleonic Wars.
+Pay stagnation was particularly felt among younger demographics in the 2010s, but was not considered a major political issue until later in the decade.
+The middle class was sheltered from the effects of this at the time due to near-zero interest rates, and it did not affect pensioners- the core base of the Conservative party- as this group was already retired.
+This contributed to a lack of urgency over the various Conservative led governments of the era.
+The government of Theresa May did attempt to address this in the late 2010s with her targetting of those who could "just about manage" (JAMs), and stagnation was likely the impetus behind Boris Johnson's "levelling up" agenda.

-Causes unique to the UK include labour shortages related to foreign workers leaving due to Brexit, and additional taxes on households.
-Factors that have worsened the crisis since 1 April 2022 include Ofgem increasing the household energy price cap by 54%, an increase in National Insurance, and a rise in Council Tax.
+Other local effects include labour shortages related to foreign workers leaving due to Brexit, and additional taxes on households.
+Factors that have worsened the crisis since 1 April 2022 include Ofgem increasing the household energy price cap by 54%, an increase in National Insurance and a rise in Council Tax.
 Researchers in the Centre for Economic Performance at the London School of Economics investigated trade flows and consumer prices of food products in the UK and found Brexit increased food prices due to increased red tape when food is imported from Europe.
 This affected poorer households disproportionately.
-Unemployed people in the UK receive lower fiscal support than the average for OECD countries, and UK salaries have not risen substantially since the financial crisis of 2007–2008.
+Unemployed people in the UK receive lower fiscal support than the average for OECD countries, and UK salaries have not risen substantially since the 2008 financial crisis.

 Insufficient long-term gas storage facilities resulted in the UK energy prices being overexposed to the market fluctuations.
 Household income, whether from wages or benefits, have not generally kept pace with rising prices.
 In April 2022, UK real wages fell by 4.5%, the sharpest fall since records began back in 2001.
 By July 2022, inflation had risen to over 10%, the highest level in 40 years, and the Bank of England was forecasting it could reach 13% by the end of the year.
 Energy costs for the typical British household were expected to rise 80% from October 2022, from £1,971 to £3,549, until Liz Truss, who was Prime Minister at the time, announced measures to limit these increases.